-- Subscribe a second third pillar life insurance.
+- Subscribe a second, third pillar life insurance

-From the top of my head that is all they proposed I do.
-I actually went on with the first three points.
+From the top of my head, that is all they proposed I do.
+I went on with the first three points.
 For the fourth point, they said they would contact me again later for this.

 Now, we can get over the reasons why you do not need Swiss Life Select at all.
-And some of the reasons why you should actually avoid it!
+And some of the reasons why you should avoid it!

 You can get everything for free!

 There is absolutely nothing that Swiss Life Select will offer you that you cannot get for free.
 Of course, it may take you a little time on your own.
 And you may have to do some research.
-But, everything is out there.
-If you are really serious about your insurances and your finances, you should do it yourself.
+But everything is out there.
+If you are serious about your insurances and your finances, you should do it yourself.
 In the long-term, you will be much better off if you do it by yourself rather than using the offer of people like Swiss Life Select.

-Currently, the best free and independent website for comparing insurances is comparis.ch.
-Their website is able to compare many types of insurances and have many options.
-It really works well.
-It is even faster than to ask someone to check your insurances for you.
-I believe it is the best option for getting the best insurance.
-If you want, you can of course also do it yourself by asking an offer from each insurance you are interested in.
+Currently, the best free and independent website for comparing insurance policies is comparis.ch.
+Their website can compare many types of insurances and has many options.
+It works well.
+It is even faster than asking someone to check your insurance coverage for you.
+It is the best option for getting the best insurance.
+If you want, you can, of course, also do it yourself by asking an offer from each insurance provider you are interested in.
 But in that case, it will likely take you a lot of time.

 SLS tries to sell you sub-par products

 Not only can you find everything they do for free, but you can also actually find better options than what they offer.
-You should not forget that they paid by the number of insurances they sell you.
+You should not forget that they are paid by the number of insurances they sell you.
 I think that different insurances offer different commissions.
 Therefore, they may not offer products from insurance that do not offer big commissions.

 SLS offers you bad contracts

 It turns out that there are three issues with the legal insurance they made me take.
 First, it is way too much coverage for me.
-They made me take a one million coverage insurance.
-I could have taken the minimum coverage, which is 250’000 CHF and I would have been fine.
+They made me take one million coverage insurance.
+I could have taken the minimum coverage, which is 250’000 CHF, and I would have been fine.
 Secondly, the insurance they offered me is not the cheapest there was.
 I found out later that they sold me medium price insurance.
-Finally, the contract they made me sign is really bad.
+Finally, the contract they made me sign is bad.
 I cannot get out of this contract for many years.
-This is insane.
+This contract is insane.